handshake-org/HIPs/HIP-XXXX.md

 ### 1.4 DS rollover:

-This case requires special care to accomodate clients with older tree roots.
+This case requires special care to accommodate clients with older tree roots.
 During this transition period, servers MUST include two proofs in the certificate for the current and previous DS records.
 Servers MUST sign the DNS RRSets with both DS records and include it in the embedded DNSSEC chain extension.

 - Proof 1: The 32nd most recent urkel root/proof from the previous UPDATEs.
 - Proof 2: The urkel root/proof at the time the new UPDATE was committed.